creativequotient/pint/README.md

 ### Set up configuration file

-In the root directory of Pint, create a file named `credentials.py` and define two variables - `API_KEY` and `SECRET_KEY` which correspond to the credentials for your Pinata API.
+In the root directory of Pint, create a file named `.env` and define two variables - `API_KEY` and `SECRET_KEY` which correspond to the credentials for your Pinata API.
+A sample `.env` file has been provided

 ### Uploading files